Prospecting by using contact data from FSBOs or expired listings can be a time-consuming endeavor.

 I already covered this video email software in my article on BombBomb.

-The Vulcan 7 Video email feature is similar, and it allows you to send video emails to the leads you purchase.
+The Vulcan 7 Video email feature is similar, allowing you to send video emails to the leads you purchase.

 But to be honest, it’s not a native feature of Vulcan 7 but a third-party integration by the company called Storytellr.